apache/trafficserver/doc/admin-guide/plugins/rate_limit.en.rst

    the plugin will use the FQDN of the SNI associated with each rate limiter instance created during plugin initialization.

+.. option:: --iprep_buckets
+   The number of LRU buckets to use for the IP reputation.
+A good number here is 10, but can be configured.
+The reason for the different buckets is to account for a pseudo-sorted list of IPs on the frequency seen.
+Too few buckets will not be enough to keep such a sorting, rendering the algorithm useless.
+To function in our setup, the number of buckets must be less than ``100``.

+.. option:: --iprep_bucketsize
+   This is the size of the largest LRU bucket (the `entry bucket`), `15` is a good value.
+This is a power of 2, so `15` means the largest LRU can hold `32768` entries.
+   Note that this option must be bigger then the `--iprep_buckets` setting, for the bucket halfing to function.

+.. option:: --iprep_maxage
+   This is used for aging out entries out of the LRU, the default is `0` which means no aging happens.
+Even with no aging, entries will eventually fall out of buckets because of the LRU mechanism that kicks in.
+The aging is here to make sure a spike in traffic from an IP doesn't keep the entry for too long in the LRUs.

+.. option:: --iprep_permablock_limit
+   The minimum number of hits an IP must reach to get moved to the permanent bucket.
+   In this bucket, entries will stay for 2x

+.. option:: --iprep_permablock_pressure
+   This option specifies from which bucket an IP is allowed to move from into the perma block bucket.
+A good value here is likely `0` or `1`, which is very conservative.

+.. option:: --iprep_permablock_maxage
+   Similar to `--iprep_maxage` above, but only applies to the long term (`perma-block`) bucket.
+Default is `0`, which means no aging to this bucket is applied.

 Metrics
 -------
 Metric names are generated either using defaults or user-supplied values.
 In either